Taiwan profile - Overview

 China has claimed sovereignty over Taiwan since the end of the Chinese civil war in 1949, when the defeated Nationalist government fled to the island as the Communists, under Mao Zedong, swept to power.

-Long-standing tension with the mainland has eased since the China-friendly President Ma Ying-jeou took office in May 2008.
+Long-standing tension with the mainland eased when the China-friendly President Ma Ying-jeou took office in May 2008.
 In July 2009 the leaders of China and Taiwan exchanged direct messages for the first time in more than 60 years, albeit in their respective party functions, and not as national leaders.

 And in June 2010, the two countries signed an historic trade pact that was described by some analysts as the most significant agreement in 60 years of separation.

-In the past the military threat from the mainland has been partly offset by the pivotal relationship between Taipei and Washington, which is the main weapons supplier to the island - one of the world's biggest buyers of arms.
+In the past, this has been partly offset by the pivotal relationship between Taipei and Washington, which is the main weapons supplier to the island - one of the world's biggest buyers of arms.
 Beijing regularly expresses anger at US arms sales to Taiwan.